German 'Wild West' museum to repatriate Native American scalp | DW | 24.11.2020

 A museum in eastern Germany dedicated to the work of legendary German "Wild West" writer Karl May has agreed to repatriate a Native American scalp after a six-year struggle.

-It began with a complaint by the Chippewa tribe in Michigan, which then led to a specially-commissioned study, a new ethnographic specialist at the museum, and finally mediation by the US State Department.
+The diplomatic struggle began with a complaint by the Chippewa tribe in Michigan, which led to a specially-commissioned study, a new ethnographic specialist at the museum, and finally mediation by the US State Department.

 In a board resolution passed on the weekend and seen by DW, the Karl May Foundation in Radebeul, Saxony, was keen to stress that the repatriation was being undertaken "voluntarily and without any obligation, either legally or morally, but solely for ethical reasons to re-humanize and repatriate the scalp ... in a dignified manner."

-"The human remains will be handed over to an official representative of the US government for internment on American soil since the indigenous descendants could not be ascertained," the statement concluded.
+"The human remains will be handed over to an official representative of the US government for internment on American soil since the indigenous descendants could not be ascertained," the resolution concluded.

-The last line hinted at the reasons for the long battle over the scalp.
+The last line hinted at the reasons for the protracted battle over the scalp.
 In 2014, the Sault Ste.
-Marie Tribe of Chippewa Indians in Michigan sent a letter of complaint to the German museum after a US visitor brought the tribe's attention to the display.
+Marie Tribe of Chippewa Indians in Michigan sent a letter of complaint to the German museum after a US visitor brought their attention to the display.

 According to the Chippewa report, the feathers and amulets attached to the scalp are consistent with Sioux tradition

-But for many years, the museum refused to return the scalps on the grounds that it could not be ascertained which Native American tribe they belonged to.
+But for many years, the museum refused to return the scalp on the grounds that they could not ascertain its origins.
 In an interview with DW in 2014, then museum director Claudia Kaulfuss said: "We have four scalps on display, and it's not even clear which tribes they belong to.
 We have two from white people, two from Indians — one of them is more or less just a plait of hair, and whether any really belongs to an Ojibwe Indian we don't know."
 (Ojibwe is the original spelling of Chippewa).

 Read more: Why Germany can't quit its racist Native American problem